2set/2set/README.md

 who the fuck is even 2set on github :sob: :sob: :sob: :pray:

-im lit lhy and eun btw.. :heart:
+im lit lhh and eun btw.. :heart: